-Date Version Number Author Description of Update February 2024 3.0 JA Succession criteria updated.
+Date Version Number Author Description of Update February 2025 4.0 JA Following review the only update to the Policy is the addition of a link to the banding matrix.
+February 2024 3.0 JA Succession criteria updated.
 Name changes to Cumberland Council reflected.
 Housing register review times updated.
 Homeless and local authority nominations; applicant acceptance criteria updated.
 February 2023 2.0 DF Policy has been put into new format and updated to provide further guidance on those who would be accepted with outstanding arrears and to include the local authority's nomination rights on Site M which will be processed through Cumbria Choice.
 Other minor changes are highlighted in red throughout the document.
 March 2022 1.0 DF Additional section added to policy on Succession.